 A trademark registration certificate from the United States Patent and Trademark Office (USPTO) is really just a single step in the journey that is trademark ownership.
 Now that the USPTO has granted you trademark rights, you must do your part and protect those rights.

+To maintain a trademark, active engagement in the market is essential.
+This includes using the trademark symbol (™) in commerce, signifying your exclusive rights to the mark.
 The USPTO does not police the market for unauthorized uses of your mark.
 Nor will it enforce your rights for you.
 The onus lies with the trademark owner to prevent others from infringing on their trademark rights.

 There are two primary ways businesses can put their trademarks at risk: through non-intentional acts of the owner, and through non-use of the mark.

 Non-intentional acts of the owner

 There are many different non-intentional acts that can precede the loss of trademark rights, but they all relate to the owner’s failure to protect the mark.

 Uncontrolled licensing of a mark can lead to the loss of trademark rights, particularly for famous marks.
 Sports leagues are shining examples of controlled licensing.
 Not only do they screen licensees, but they police the market for unauthorized use of their trademarks.
 If a rogue store sells merchandise bearing a team’s or the league’s trademarks without prior authorization, it will face a lawsuit.
 Sports leagues rarely let trademark infringement cases go without a fight.